-- Start taking allergy medications 1 - 2 weeks before ragweed season begins.
-Be sure to take allergy medications before going outside.
+- Start taking allergy medications (intranasal steroids) 1 to 2 weeks before pollen season begins.
+Take allergy medications before going outside.
 If regular medications do not work, ask your provider about immunotherapy, such as allergy shots or under-the-tongue pills.
 These therapies may need to be started several months before pollen season begins.

-- Camping and hiking trips should not be scheduled during times of high pollen count (May and June for grass pollen and September to October for ragweed).
+- Do not schedule camping and hiking trips during times when the pollen count is high (May and June for grass pollen and September to October for ragweed).

-- Patients who are allergic should avoid barns, hay, raking leaves, and mowing grass.
-(A mask can be worn during outdoor chores to help reduce pollen exposure.)
+- Avoid barns, hay, raking leaves, and mowing grass.
+(Wear a mask during outdoor chores to help reduce pollen exposure.)

-- Sunglasses can help prevent pollen from getting into eyes.
+- Wear sunglasses to prevent pollen from getting into the eyes.